 - Display multiple payment options (credit cards, PayPal, Apple Pay)

-- Show shipping costs early - surprise fees at checkout cause abandonment
+- Show shipping costs early, as surprise fees at checkout cause abandonment

 Create Urgency